 e.
 If you intend to transcode your 4K streams, do the following.

-Transcoding takes resources, especially 4K content and concurrent transcodes.
+Concurrent and simultanous 4K content transcodes are resource-hungry.
 So, you’ll need to empower the Plex server’s CPU.
 Use GPU acceleration components to improve transcoding workloads and modern features like tone mapping.
 Plus, always transcode your media to H.264 (not H.265) and always keep a bitrate at 12mbps or 20mbps (not higher).
 A decent i5 quad-core or i7 should be capable of doing the job with the help of a GPU.